Mushroom-Ano/KabalMinigame/README.md

 ## 🛠 Development

-This project is built using **Unity** with the WebGL platform for easy browser play.
+This project is built using **Unity** in C# with the WebGL platform for easy browser play.
 The game has gone through various iterations to enhance gameplay and user experience.

 ### Features
 - Playful interactions with the character **Kabal**